unjs/crossws/README.md

 ## Integration with **Deno**

-In order to integrate crosws with your Deno server, you need to check for `upgrade` header than then call `handleUpgrade` method from adapter passing the incoming request object.
-Returned value is server upgrade response.
+To integrate CrossWS with your Deno server, you need to check for the `upgrade` header and then call `handleUpgrade` method from the adapter passing the incoming request object.
+The returned value is the server upgrade response.

 ```ts
 import denoAdapter from "crossws/adapters/deno";